mikeckennedy/cookiecutter-pyramid-talk-python-starter/README.md

 An opinionated **_Cookiecutter_** template for creating Pyramid web applications starting way further down the development chain.
 This cookiecutter template will create a new Pyramid web application with the following benefits and more:

 * **Factored and organized**: This code was generalized out of a large, professional web application
 * **Master layout template**: Comes pre-configured with a master layout template.
-Navigation, CSS, JS, etc is factored into a single template file.
+Navigation, CSS, JS, etc is factored into a single template file and is reused across all views
 * **Chameleon language**: This template uses the chameleon template language (the cleanest template language for Python - we did say opinionated right?)
 * **Pyramid Handlers**: Code is factored into handler / controller classes.
 You have the full power of object-oriented programming immediately available
 * **Secure user management**: The app comes with full user management.
 Users can register, log in and out, and reset passwords.
 We use the [passlib](https://passlib.readthedocs.io/en/stable/) package for secure user storage using best practices